Battle of Kiev (1941): German Army Group South crosses the Dnieper

-In addition, it was decided that the Panzer Group 1 would advance to Romny, 200 km to the north, and to hold a 100 km line from Lubny in the south to block the path of possible strong enemy attacks from this area to open an escape route.
+In addition, it was decided that the Panzer Group 1 would advance to Romny, 200 km to the north, and hold a 100 km line from Lubny in the south to block the path of possible strong enemy attacks from this area to open an escape route.
 Four infantry divisions of the 17th Army were also ordered to hold the rest of the encirclement ring from Lubny to the south, while its other six infantry divisions were to move towards Kharkov in the east.
 The start date of the new operation was set on 11 September.
 Before Halder left the meeting, Rundstedt had asked him to put Panzer Group 2 and the 2nd Army under his command to create unity in the command of operations in the Kiev area, which was rejected.

-The V Air Corps Luftwaffe was deployed to new bases in Kirovgrad and Uman to provide air support to Army Group South.
+The V Air Corps Luftwaffe was deployed to new bases in Kirovograd and Uman to provide air support to Army Group South.
 The LII, LV and parts of the XI Army Corps of the German 17th Army crossed the Dnieper in the center of the front line of the Southern Army Group on 10 September.
 Panzer Group 1, led by the forces of Major-General Hans-Valentin Hube in the 16th Panzer Division of XLVIII Motorized Corps, began crossing the Dnieper on 11 September.
 By 12 September, Army Group South concentrated 20 divisions in this area against 5 rifle and 4 cavalry divisions of the 38th Army in the southern flank of the Soviet southwestern front.
 Rain, muddy roads, logistical problems and local counter-attacks of the Red Army delayed the advance of the Army Group South to some extent.
 16th Panzer Division was used as the armored spearhead of the XLVIII Motorized Corps and initially achieved success, but after running out of fuel, stopped to resupply.
 At this time, Panzer Group 1 had a total of 331 tanks, which was equivalent to 53% of its initial strength on 22 June.
-After collecting the necessary supplies and building a suitable bridge, XLVIII Motorized Corps under the command of Lieutenant General Werner Kempf, resumed the attack.
+After collecting the necessary supplies and building a suitable bridge, XLVIII Motorized Corps, under the command of Lieutenant General Werner Kempf, resumed the attack.